-Plan to keep things problem free
+Plan to keep things problem-free

 Keeping physically active can help with your mood as well as improve your health.
-Try to schedule in some time every day for walking, swimming or gardening or whatever activity you prefer.
+Try to schedule in some time every day for walking, cycling or gardening or whatever activity you prefer.
 These will all help you to sleep better too.

 Don’t give up